gimenete/probot-report-error/README.md

-# Probot lifeguard
+# probot-report-error

 ![Lifeguard](help.png "Icon made by https://www.flaticon.com/authors/pixel-buddha from www.flaticon.com ")

-Probot lifeguard catches exceptions in your probot app and creates issues on your repo with as much information as possible.
+Use `probot-report-error` to catch errors in your probot app. `probot-report-error` will open an issue on your repo if something fails.
+For example if your app tries to load a config file and it is malformed.

 ## Installing

 ```
-npm install gimenete/probot-lifeguard
+npm install gimenete/probot-report-error
 ```

 ## Usage

-You can either wrap your entire app or just a single handler.
-Wrapping the entire app is the easiest way but internally modifies the probot instance.
+You can either wrap your entire app, just a single handler, or call the library manuall when there's an error.
+Wrapping the entire app is the easiest way but it internally modifies the probot instance which is not the most elegant solution, but it works perfectly.

 ### Wrapping the entire app